NikolasEnt/soccernet-calibration-sportlight/README.md

 The repository contains the 1st place solution for SoccerNet Camera Calibration 2023, one of the challenges held at CVPR 2023.

 Technical details of the approach are available in [Top-1 solution of SoccerNet Camera Calibration Challenge 2023](https://nikolasent.github.io/deeplearning/computervision/2023/06/20/SoccerNet-Camera-Calibration-2023.html).
+A brief video presentation of the solution is available on [YouTube](https://www.youtube.com/watch?v=bP72jfyecrw).

 The solution was developed by Sportlight Technology team: [Nikolay Falaleev](https://github.com/NikolasEnt) and [Ruilong Chen](https://github.com/ruilongml).

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/bP72jfyecrw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Quick start guide

 The environment is provided as a Docker image, built it with `make build`.
 Use `make run` commamd to start the container.

 ## Project structure